 Sure, the Bible tells us to treat them kindly and all.
 And television agrees—but only to keep them from murdering us in our sleep.
-After all, they could be serial killers (Dexter) or meth dealers (Breaking Bad) or aliens (The Neighbors).
-Or, if you lived back in the early 1980s on a block owned by FX, they just might be deep-cover Russian spies.
+After all, if you lived back in the early 1980s on a block owned by FX, they just might be deep-cover Russian spies.

 Meet the Jennings family of The Americans.
 Philip and Elizabeth run a travel agency.
 (They still had such things back then.)
 Daughter Paige likes to shop at the newfangled mall in town.
 Son Henry loves playing backyard hockey.
 These all-Americans look like they crawled right out of a Hallmark Channel special (if Hallmark had had a cable channel during the Cold War.)